ChickenProp/chickenprop.github.com/_posts/2013-11-10-london-lw-coze-report.markdown

 **Things to take away:**

 - Have some well-defined way to transition from "about-to-start" to "started".

 - Having an audience makes some things much easier.
 This is potentially a way to escalate difficulty slowly.

 - When I did CoZE at the CFAR workshop I was hanging out with someone, who encouraged me to actually do things as well as provided an audience.
 At the time I wondered whether the fact that we were together meant we each did less, but I did far more with her than by myself.

 - We didn't do anything beforehand to get in state, like improv games.
 I can't say whether this would have helped, but it seems like it might have done.

 - We had a nonparticipant volunteer to be a meeting point if participants wanted to finish early.
 If she hadn't been there, I might not have quit twenty minutes early, but given that I did, it was nice to be able to hang out.
 This might be a good way to enable longer sessions.

+**An objection**

+During the discussion about ethics, someone brought up an objection, which I think cashes out as: there are good places to expand our comfort zones into, there are bad places, and there are lame places.
+A lot of the stuff on the recommended list of activities is lame (do we really need to be better at asking people for staring contests?), and it's not clear how much it generalises to good stuff.
+Under the novice-driver line of thought, bothering people is an acceptable cost of CoZE; but if we're using CoZE for lame things, the benefits become small, and maybe it's no longer worth the cost.

+I guess this boils down to a question of how much the lame stuff generalises.
+I'm optimistic; for example, it seems to me that a lot of the lame stuff is going to be overcoming a feeling of "I don't want to bother this person", which is also present in the good stuff, so that particular feature should generalise.
+(It may also be that the lame stuff is dominated by the good stuff, so there's no reason to ever practice anything lame; but that seems a sufficiently complicated hypothesis to be low prior.)

+(There's also a question of whether or not people are actually bothered by strangers asking for staring contests.
+My initial assumption was not, but after doing the exercise, I'm not sure.)